Erfangholiz/My-VHDL/README.md

 - ### .v files:
   - Verilog code, probably what you're looking for.
 - ### .bdf files:
-  - Block/Schematic Files, visual representations of the circuits (Can be opened by Quartus, Modelsim, MaxIIplus)
+  - Block Diagram Files, visual representations of the circuits (Can be opened by Quartus, Modelsim, MaxIIplus)
 - ### .vwf files:
   - Vector Waveform Files, for the waveforms, although I'd say you're better off just getting the output yourself (Can be opened with the same files)